Romanian Transplant Football Team participation at Transplant Football World Cup 2024

 - Actual participation in the Cup:

-- Team travelling and active participation in football competitions.
+- Team travel and active participation in football competitions.

-- Meetings with other national teams to promote exchange of experiences and solidarity among transplant patients.
+- Meetings with other national teams to promote the exchange of experiences and solidarity among transplant patients.

-- Post-competition medical assessments to monitor players' health.
+- Post-competition medical assessments to monitor the players’ health.

-Background and Significance: The sporting event is designed as a tribute to the memory of organ donors and a celebration of life, emphasising the importance of organ donation and the positive impact it has on the lives of transplant recipients.
-By participating in this competition, the ATR team aims to inspire and encourage the wider community to support organ donation.
+Context and significance: The sporting event is designed as a tribute to the memory of organ donors and a celebration of life, highlighting the importance of organ donation and the positive impact it has on the lives of transplant recipients.
+By taking part in this competition, the ATR team aims to inspire and encourage the wider community to support organ donation.

-This project not only promotes health and recovery through sport, but also brings to the forefront the success stories of transplant patients, thus strengthening the bonds within the medical community and between transplant recipients and their supporters.
+This project not only promotes health and recovery through sport, but also brings to the fore the success stories of transplant patients, thereby strengthening ties within the medical community and between transplant recipients and their supporters.